WillyChap/PostProcessForecasts/README.md

 ### File Organization:
 The file download will be a folder called "All_Zarr", which contains 21 seperate Zarr file structures.

+See the *notebooks* folder jupyter notebooks for easy ingest of a specific data set, and gain access to metrics of comparison.
+We recommend starting with */notebooks/Post_IVT_GFS.ipynb* for deterministic or spatially gridded forecast, and */notebooks/PostProcess_ECMWFt2m.ipynb* for ensemble methods.

 ## Data Descriptions: